 Maldives hires banks for dollar-denominated Islamic bonds sale - document

-DUBAI, March 22 (Reuters) - The government of the Maldives has hired a group of banks to arrange a U.S. dollar-denominated issuance of benchmark sukuk, or Islamic bonds, a document showed on Monday.
+DUBAI, March 22 (Reuters) - The government of the Maldives has hired a group of banks to arrange a U.S. dollar-denominated issuance of benchmark sukuk, or Islamic bonds, a document showed on Monday, as the country continues to diversify its borrowing away from China.

 Acting through the finance ministry, the government hired the Islamic Corporation for the Development of the Private Sector (ICD), Credit Suisse CSGN.S, Emirates NBD Capital ENBD.DU and HSBC HSBA.L to arrange a fixed income investor call, the document from one of the banks showed.